google/rune/g3doc/rune4python.md

 }
 ```

 Rune uses CapitalCamelCase by convention for classes, just like Python.
 Lower
 case is for variables, functions and methods.
-Underscores are not legal
+Underscores are not legal in
-in identifiers.
-Underscores are reserved for code generators where they ensure
+identifiers.
+Underscores are reserved for code transformers where they ensure
 non-collision with user variable names.

 Rather than using \_ to create private identifiers, Rune makes identifiers public